prateekmittal154/CAR-RENTAL-SYSTEM/README.md

 # CAR-RENTAL-SYSTEM
 This repository consists of the various files/codes etc. associated with the project aiming at building a car-rental system for a project under the subject Data Base Management System associated with Thapar Institute of Engineering and Technology

-# PROBLEM STATEMENT:
+# PROBLEM STATEMENT

 To build a car rental system which will allow the users to rent vehicles for a user specified duration of time period.

-# REQUIREMENTS TO BE FULFILLED BY THE SYSTEM:
+# REQUIREMENTS TO BE FULFILLED BY THE SYSTEM

 1. To provide a platform where users can see car rental partners available in a location (specified by the user)